 For more in depth tips on framing case studies and telling stories with the aim of converting customers, check out this article from Neil Patel.

 In summary: Case studies help to build confidence in your firm, and give potential clients the opportunity to dig a bit deeper before booking a call with you.
 When structured correctly, they can also be used to align the client's problems with what makes you unique.

 “...remarketing allowed us to increase our repeat visitors by 50%, boost conversion by 51%, and increase time on site by an insane 300%!” - WordStream

 Picture this: you have a great website, your lead generation strategy is drawing plenty of relevant traffic to your website, and people are reading the case studies.
 But they are still leaving your website without taking any further actions.

-Either way, it's important to focus on these people, as they are the most likely to become your customers.
-This is where remarketing comes in handy.
+Genuinely interested leads will often drop off due to various factors that weren’t your fault, so that’s where remarketing comes in handy.
+It's important to focus on these people, as they are the most likely to become your customers.
 And it's simple - just set up Facebook and Google Ads retargeting your visitors with reviews and case studies.

 To succeed in converting your hard earned prospects into clients, it's important to pay attention to detail, deliver a professional experience and most importantly - make it easy for them to do business with you.

 Make sure you are prepared for the meeting with everything you offer that will meet their specific needs.
 Give them a test of the personalized service they will get if they work with you.

 This is where a 'request proposal' form comes in handy.
 When a lead completes and submits this form, they are formally confirming that they're ready to explore whether you are the right option for them.